Chris Brown Fast Facts

 September 2, 2014 - Brown pleads guilty to simple assault stemming from the October 2013 altercation in Washington, DC.
 The judge sentences Brown to time served, no probation and a $150 fine.

 May 6, 2015 - A female fan breaks into Brown's Agoura Hills home while he is away and vandalizes the property.
 The 21-year-old intruder is charged with burglary, vandalism and stalking.
-Brown posts a note on Instagram about the incident, describing how the fan wrote "I love you" on the walls, prepared a number of meals in the kitchen and painted her name on his vehicles.
+Brown posts a note on Instagram about the incident, describing how the fan wrote "I love you" on the walls, prepared several meals in the kitchen and painted her name on his vehicles.

 July 15, 2015 - One of Brown's other houses is robbed.
 A group of gunmen reportedly take cash and valuables from the R&B star's Tarzana residence.
 Brown's aunt is home alone at the time and the suspects allegedly force her into a closet before searching the house.

 July 22, 2015 - Brown is barred from leaving the Philippines after a contract dispute.
 The Inglesia ni Criso (Church of Christ) in the Philippines accuses Brown and a promoter of fraud.
-The church claims Brown and the promoter failed to put on a New Year's eve concert and that they owe the church one million dollars.
+The church claims Brown and the promoter failed to put on a New Year's Eve concert and that they owe the church one million dollars.

 July 24, 2015 - Brown is allowed to leave the Philippines.
 Brown says he has nothing to do with the contract dispute.